jonowoodhouse/Ocaml_cheatsheet/README.md

 # OCaml Cheatsheet

-View the source code file cheatsheet.ml for great examples of using Ocaml.
+View the [cheatsheet.ml](cheatsheet.ml) source code file for great examples of using Ocaml.

 ## My OCaml programming environment
 - Note: Don't bother use Windows - much easier in Linux